-Customization Options Between Ratchet Straps and Cam Buckles
+The different Customization Options Between Ratchet Straps and Cam Buckles

-We know all of the options on our site can be overwhelming so if you have any questions about the customization options on any of our Tie Down Straps, please give us a call at 800-483-2189 and one of our experts will be happy to speak with you!
+We know all of the options on our site can be overwhelming at times so if you have any questions about the customization options on any of our Tie Down Straps, please give us a call at 800-483-2189 and one of our experts will be happy to speak with you!

 The Durability Differences Between Ratchet Straps and Cam Buckles

-This sturdy construction allows our Ratchet Tie downs to hold tight throughout the trip as long as the Working Load Limit is not exceeded.
-All of our webbing and hardware is tested rigorously to establish Working Load Limits and breaking strength so we can ensure the safety of each one of our customers!
+Ratchet Straps – Ratchet Straps are extremely durable and are often used in the cargo control industry where durability and strength are extremely important.
+The polyester webbing used for our Tie Down Straps is resistant to scratches, the sun’s UV rays, and water while being outside in the elements.
+This sturdy construction allows our Ratchet Tie-downs to hold tight throughout the trip as long as the Working Load Limit is not exceeded.
+All of our webbing and hardware are tested rigorously to establish Working Load Limits and breaking strength so we can ensure the safety of each one of our customers.

 Those are just the facts.
-But sometimes either tie down will work just fine.
+But sometimes either tie-down will work just fine.
 That is when it comes down to personal preference.
-As long as the Working Load Limit matches up with the one given on the strap you can use whichever you prefer!
-We hope this article was helpful and informative!
+As long as the Working Load Limit matches up with the one given on the strap you can use whichever you prefer.
+We hope this article was helpful and informative.
 If you ever have any questions about Tie Down Straps of any kind, give us a call at 800-483-2189 and we will be happy to assist you in any way we can!